cvburgess/better-local-dynamo/README.md

 Unfortunately, it felt like the original Medium repo was stagnant and had some amazing unmerged PRs.
 So, I grabbed them, merged them, and hope to keep improving this library!

-Please leave issues and most importantly PRs - I hope to keep this repo as active as necessary.
+Please leave issues and, most importantly, PRs - I hope to keep this repo as active as necessary.

 ---